justinlevi/drupal-vm-config/README.md

 ├── webdriverio@2.4.5
 ```

-These should be installed automatically for you.
+Create a vtests folder one level above your drupal docroot and add the following files in there.

-Create a vtests folder in your docroot and add the following files in there.
+example `/var/www/devdesktop/nysptracs/vtests/`

-Here's my actual webdrivercsstest.js
+**webdrivercsstest.js**
 ```javascript
 var assert = require('assert');